meetkiosk/case_studies/frontend/README.md

 **Important clarification**

 For this exercise, we expect a single form rendered on a single page, capable of handling:

 - nested questions (arbitrary depth),
-- table-like structures (groups of related questions).
+- table-like structures (or something visually close to an HTML table).
+    - the question with content = "table" acts as a table container
+    - its related child questions represent the rows of that table

 The goal is not to design multiple screens or flows, but to demonstrate how you model, render, and manage a complex hierarchical form within one page.

 It is totally OK to not implement everything; focus on clarity, structure, and trade-offs.

 ## Deliverables